komalsanwal1/Notes-Guru/README.md

 -   **`process-text-flow.ts`**: A versatile flow for simplifying, summarizing, or generating Q&A from input text.
 It supports different output formats (bullet points, story) and allows for iterative refinement based on user feedback.
 It also generates a heading for the processed content.
 -   **`study-chat.ts`**: Powers the interactive study chat.
 It can answer questions based on provided notes or use its general knowledge.
 It maintains conversation history for context.

 These flows are typically invoked from the frontend components in `src/app/`.
 The global Genkit AI instance is configured in `src/ai/genkit.ts` using the Google AI plugin.
+By default, it is configured to use the `gemini-2.0-flash` model.

 ## Deployment